 2. In Site Admin, go to the application Privileges and Features > Plugins > SpeedingExpression and enable _EditSpeedingExpression

 If you are using legacy licenses, follow these steps to request Speeding Expression plugin:

-- Once obtained, in Site Admin, navigate to Settings > Services Account > Api Key and paste your key here.
+2. Once you got your key, in Site Admin, navigate to Settings > Services Account > Api Key and paste your key in the box.

 Speeding Expression: Event Rule

 The next step is to configure an Event Rule in order to trigger the speeding notifications.
 The new rule that we will create, will make use of the Speeding Expression plugin.
 Configure it as follows: